 Adopting a child is a major commitment.
 Parents in Flanders who welcome an adopted child into their family from 1/1/2019 are entitled to a starting amount.
 This supplementary allowance is the same as the starting amount for newborns.

-From 1/1/2019, all 3-year-old children who are enrolled in Dutch-language education, and children of 4 years who remain enrolled and attend school frequently enough, receive an allowance: the toddler allowance.
+All 3-year-old children who are enrolled in Dutch-language education, and children of 4 years who remain enrolled and attend school frequently enough, receive an allowance: the toddler allowance.

 My child is going to school